Voting: Referendums

-When the citizens of a country are invited to vote, they are participating in an election.
-However, people can also vote in referendums and initiatives.
-Since the end of the eighteenth century, more than five hundred national referendums (including initiatives) were organized in the world; among them, more than three hundred were held in Switzerland.
-Australia ranked second with dozens of referendums.
+People can sometimes vote in referendums and initiatives.
+Since the end of the eighteenth century, more than five hundred national referendums (including initiatives) were held in the world.
+More than three hundred were held in Switzerland.
+Australia has also held dozens of referendums.

-Most referendums are binary.
-The first multi-option referendum was held in New Zealand in 1894, and most of them are conducted under a two-round system.
-New Zealand had a five-option referendum in 1992, while Guam had a six-option plebiscite in 1982, which also offered a blank option, in case some voters wanted to (campaign and) vote for a seventh option.
+Most referendums are binary, a yes or no quetiton.
+The first multi-option referendum was held in New Zealand in 1894.
+Most multi-option referendums are conducted under a two-round system.
+New Zealand had a five-option referendum in 1992, while Guam had a six-option plebiscite in 1982, which also offered a blank option, for voters who wanted to (campaign and) vote for a seventh option.